-The BUYER is responsible for:
+The BUYER is responsible for normal, routine maintenance, including but not limited to:

-- 1. Tune Ups: Gas engines routinely need tune-ups every couple of years and some engines won't start and run smoothly without one.
+1. Tune Ups: Gas engines routinely need tune-ups every couple of years and some engines won't start and run smoothly without one.
 A tune-up generally includes new points, spark plugs and rotor, much like a car.
-Buyers of boats with gasoline engines would be wise to have the engine tuned up prior to leaving the docks. - 2.
-Stuffing boxes and cutlass bearings: Both items require scheduled inspections, maintenance and the occasional replacement.
+Buyers of boats with gasoline engines would be wise to have the engine tuned up prior to leaving the docks.

+2. Stuffing boxes and cutlass bearings: Both items require scheduled inspections, maintenance and the occasional replacement.
 Neither is a particularly small job (more often than not, the rudder needs to be removed to get the prop shaft out) and for this reason often goes to the bottom of the "to do" list.
-Keep in mind that the stuffing box seals a large hole in the bottom of the boat, so don't let it go too long! - 3.
-Belts and hoses: Accessory belts and hoses wear out over time and should be checked annually and replaced as needed. - 4.
-Old, stinky fuel: Both gasoline and diesel fuels spoil over time and it's reasonable to expect that the boat you're buying may have a tank-full of bad fuel, especially if it's been sitting for over a year.
-Have the boat yard check it out prior to, or upon, launching and replace if it looks or smells bad (you'll know!). - 5.
-Minor alignment problems: Alignment problems are usually the result of motor mounts that vibrate loose.
-If left unattended, this will often lead to significant problems, e.g., excessive stuffing box wear, cutlass bearing wear, propeller shaft damage and transmission damage. - 6.
-Batteries: Simply put, marine batteries have a finite life span and lead a hard life.
+Keep in mind that the stuffing box seals a large hole in the bottom of the boat, so don't let it go too long!

+3. Belts and hoses: Accessory belts and hoses wear out over time and should be checked annually and replaced as needed.

+4. Old fuel: Both gasoline and diesel fuels spoil over time and it's reasonable to expect that the boat you're buying may have a tank-full of bad fuel, especially if it's been sitting for over a year.
+Have the boat yard check it out prior to, or upon, launching and replace if it looks or smells bad.

+5. Minor alignment problems: Alignment problems are usually the result of motor mounts that vibrate loose.
+If left unattended, this will often lead to significant problems, e.g., excessive stuffing box wear, cutlass bearing wear, propeller shaft damage and transmission damage.

+6. Batteries: Simply put, marine batteries have a finite life span and lead a hard life.
 When buying any used boat unless the batteries are a year or two old, figure on a couple hundred dollars for new ones.

-7. Consumables: Starter motors, alternators, distributors, carburetors and shafts that need realignment. rain escrow is held by Sailboat Sales Co., as the Selling broker, in our il the approximate launch date of from getting nickeled and di ntect the BUYER from "big ticket" surprises.
-It is also to protect the SELLER ned to death.
-The vast majority of the time, boats leave the dock without rk, but there will always be those times when the escrow comes into play.
-Agreed to by the parties: BUYER DATE CELLED DATE
+7. Consumables: Starter motors, alternators, distributors, carburetors and shafts that need realignment.

+The launch escrow amount of \$ is held by Sailboat Sales Co. in our dedicated escrow account until the approximate launch date of .

+Agreed to by the parties:

+BUYER DATE SELLER DATE

+I:/MWR/1 SBS FORMS & DOCS/sbs Escrow Agreements/Launch Escrow 2010